Does this test have other names?

 This test measures how much of a protein called factor II is in your blood.
 It can help find out whether you have a bleeding or blood clotting disorder.
 The test can also screen for liver problems.
 Factor II, also called prothrombin, is made in your liver.

 Prothrombin must be present in your blood for a clot to form.
 Prothrombin and other similar proteins are called coagulation factors.
 Prothrombin is also called factor II because it is one of many proteins, or factors, that must appear in your blood for clotting to happen.
+Factor II deficiency is a disorder that is inherited.
+It is called an autosomal recessive genetic disorder.
+This means both parents must carry the gene for the disorder and pass it on for a child to have it.

 Why do I need this test?